Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Running Tests
 NOTE: you must be at the project root to run these commands

-## Environment Variables
-- `.env` This handles the environment variables for Next.js and django.
-If you want access to an env variable at build time in Next.js it must start with `NEXT_PUBLIC`

 #### DJANGO
 - make sure you are still in the environment, otherwise run `workon {{ cookiecutter.project_name }}`